jonathonadams/zero-to-production/docs/ISSUES_TO_TRACK.md

 - Jest & ES6 Modules
-  Currently Jest does not support es6 Modules, so modules can not be used in testing lodash-es is tree shakeable, however fails tests at the moment so install individual common lodash libraries for now then remove them when the below issue is resolved.
+  Currently Jest does not support es6 Modules, so modules can not be used in testing lodash-es is tree shakeable, as it date-fn/esm/, however fails tests at the moment so install individual common lodash libraries for now then remove them when the below issue is resolved.

   https://github.com/facebook/jest/issues/4842